 As the name implies, your body acts as the belay "device" that puts friction on the climbing rope.
 This is the simplest belay method, as it requires no special equipment.
 The belayer anchors the rope behind him or her, wraps it around the waist, typically with a carabiner clipped to the harness waistbelt to keep the rope from sliding up the back.
 If the climber falls, the seated belayer pulls the braking hand quickly and forcefully across his or her body to the ground.
 While simple to set up, the body belay requires proper seated position, proper arm movements and strength.
 It can also be uncomfortable for the belayer to take all the climber's weight on his or her body.
 For these reasons, the body belay is used as a last resort.

-To learn more about belaying and belay devices, take a look at instructional books such as Mountaineering: The Freedom of the Hills, published by The Mountaineers Books.
+To learn these techniques, get qualified instruction and refer to instructional books such as Mountaineering: The Freedom of the Hills, published by The Mountaineers Books.

 Shop REI's selection of climbing books.